kendru/learn-cljs/content/section-0/lesson-4-expressions-and-evaluation.md

 # Lesson 4: Expressions and Evaluation

-As we briefly touched on in the previous lesson, the concept an _expression_ is at the core of ClojureScript code.
+As we briefly touched on in the previous lesson, the concept of an _expression_ is at the core of ClojureScript code.
 For programmers coming from a language like JavaScript, thinking in terms of expressions requires a shift in perspective, but like most aspects of ClojureScript, we will find that programming with